 The Catholic Church brings a distinct perspective to the discussion of environmental questions, by lifting up the moral dimensions of these issues and the needs of the most vulnerable among us.
 This unique contribution is rooted in Catholic teaching calling us to care for creation and for "the least of these."
 (Mt 25:40) The United States Conference of Catholic Bishops offers resources and guidelines of how to care for the environment and the vulnerable.

 The Catholic Climate Covenant is the Catholic Church’s voice on climate change.
 The Catholic Climate Covenant brings Catholic people and institutions together to care for the people God loves and to live justly on God’s Earth.
 This website illustrates how the Pope's encyclical exemplifies Catholic teaching on climate change and the environment.

 The Indiana Catholic Conference (ICC) is the official public policy voice of the Catholic Church in Indiana regarding state and national matters.
 The ICC also provides a source to which public inquiry can be made about the position of the Church on matters affecting the common good.
 Additionally, the ICC provides resources and Catholic views on public policy regarding the environment and sustainability.

-	A video about Catholic Social Teaching and how Christians are called to care for creation.
+This video discusses Catholic Social Teaching and how Christians are called to care for our common home.